Raven-Symoné: Career

-Acting

-1989–2002: Early work
+1989–2001: Child acting and early music releases

-In 1989, Raven-Symoné auditioned for a role in the Bill Cosby movie, Ghost Dad.
+In 1989, Raven-Symoné auditioned for a role in the Bill Cosby film, Ghost Dad.
 At the age of three, she was considered too young for the role, but Cosby liked her so much that he found a role for her on his show, The Cosby Show, as his step-granddaughter Olivia.
 She made her debut in the premiere episode of the show's sixth season and remained until the series finale in 1992.
-She then appeared as the younger version of Halle Berry's starring character, a headstrong biracial enslaved woman, in the TV movie Alex Haley's Queen, based on the book Queen: The Story of an American Family written by Alex Haley.
+She then appeared as the younger version of Halle Berry's starring character, a headstrong biracial enslaved woman, in the TV movie Alex Haley's Queen.